Zratex/End-Void-to-Overworld-sky/README.md

 ---
 ## Installation
 - Download this project in a zip file format
+  - Make sure the project is store in the root of the zip file and not inside a sub-folder, otherwise Minecraft won't be able to recognize it
-- Place it within the `datapacks` folder of your save
+- Place it within the `/datapacks/` folder of your save
 - Reload the datapacks (with the `/reload` command for example)
 ## How to use this datapack for other Minecraft updates
 - Find the Minecraft's datapack version of the Minecraft update you want to play along with : https://minecraft.wiki/w/Pack_format#List_of_data_pack_formats